 Before the Shoot

-Date and time of shoot
+- Date and time of the shoot

-The sort of photo’s you’re going to be taking
+- The sort of photo’s you’re going to be taking

-Who’s supplying the clothing and make up
+- Who’s supplying the clothing and makeup?

-If you’ve never worked with a model before, I strongly suggest that you find your best looking friend and talk them into doing some photos with you while you’re still learning.
+If you’ve never worked with a model before, find your best looking friend.
+Talk them into doing some photos with you while you’re still learning.